sahareitam/chrome-keyboard-fixer/README.md

 1. Ensure the server is running (GCP or locally)
 2. Type text in any input field on any website
-3. If you realize you typed with the wrong keyboard layout, press Ctrl+Shift+Z
+3. If you realize you typed with the wrong keyboard layout:
+   - Place your cursor at the desired position
+   - Press Alt+Shift+Z to mark the starting position
+   - Move your cursor to select the text segment
+   - Press Alt+Shift+Z again to convert the selected text
+   - You can continue pressing Alt+Shift+Z to perform multiple conversions
+   - The extension intelligently tracks cursor positions for continuous conversions
 4. The text will automatically be converted to the correct layout

 ## System Components